OleHolmNielsen/Niflheim_system/docs/OmniPath.rst

 Intel PSM2 Sample Program
 =========================

-To verify the basic functionality of the OmniPath network, copy the *Intel® PSM2 Sample Program* code from the PDF documentation file
+To verify the basic functionality of the Omni-Path_ network, copy the *Intel® PSM2 Sample Program* code from the PDF documentation file
 *Intel® Performance Scaled Messaging 2 (PSM2) Programmer’s Guide* in Intel's *End User Publications* web page.
 We attach the file psm2-demo.c__ for convenience.